 As a result of SCI cancelling their 2021 Convention, the SCIF Breakfast Honoring Veterans has been cancelled.

 To honor those who give their lives for our Freedoms has a tradition in SCI Foundation.
 Disabled military personnel and veterans are honored at an annual SCI Convention Breakfast.
 It is a way to say thank you.

 The SCIF Breakfast Honoring Veterans is made possible through Trijicon’s generous sponsorship and the dedication of the Veterans Committee.
 All SCI members are welcome to attend the breakfast and veterans eat for free.
 Non-veteran ticket price is $40.
 The breakfast is held in conjunction with the SCI Convention.
-This year’s event will be held in Las Vegas on Friday February 5, 2021.

 The Veterans Committee is a group of dedicated SCI volunteers who devote their time and expertise to helping honor and support veterans.
 The committee holds conference calls and meetings throughout the year to plan the breakfast, and they work with long time donors who support the Veterans Program to donate items for auction during the breakfast.
 The funds raised are earmarked exclusively for the Veterans Program to honor those who put their lives on the line to protect our freedom.
 A cornerstone of this vital program is to provide disabled veterans with assistance in getting outdoors and enjoying recreation, comradery and often a bountiful harvest of fresh game and fish.